 Harper Collins Children's Books (until 31 December 2021)

 Macmillan Children’s Books

-A list of UK children's publishers and their position on broadcasting their titles.
-Last updated: 13.05.20
+A list of UK children's publishers, contact details and current positions on broadcasting readings online.
+Last updated: 01/07/2021

 Social Media Toolkit

 This toolkit has been created for Libraries Connected as a guide for all public library services on the use of social media to create more open lines of communication between library services and users.